luthfirahmad/luthfirahmad.github.io/_posts/2020-9-27-Managing-Uncertainty-In-Remote.md

 Second, at the end of the day, we submit a stand-up via Slack bot.
 That report contains what tasks have been done by us on that day.

-So, the team keeps informed about our progress.
+So, the team keeps informed about our progress.<br />
 <br />

 ## When Wireframing and Designing 🎨